 - Working Time:The hours during which an employee is expected to be performing their University-related job responsibilities.

 A University employee’s working time, use of University equipment, whether or not identified and tagged as an equipment asset (see FIN-034: Accounting Requirements for Equipment Assets), and consumable materials/supplies may not be used for personal or commercial purposes.
 Specifically:

 University Employee's Working Time:

 A University employee’s working time shall be used only for University business.
-An employee shall use working time to perform the duties of the position for which he/she was hired.
-A supervisor shall not encourage, direct, coerce, or request a subordinate to use his or her working time to perform activities other than those required in the performance of University responsibilities.
+An employee shall use working time to perform the duties of the position for which they were hired.
+A supervisor shall not encourage, direct, coerce, or request a subordinate to use their working time to perform activities other than those required in the performance of University responsibilities.

 Use of University Equipment by Employees and Graduate Medical Education (GME) Trainees:

 University equipment shall be used only for functions that promote the University’s mission of teaching, scholarship, research, and public service as follows: